Passport in purse.

 Somehow it felt like if I kept on my toes that I’d dance through life light, with no baggage or attachments to ‘weigh me down.’
 Sounds so romantic and free-spirit-like.
 Come to think of it, “free spirit” was something I was referred to countless times.

 As poetic as it sounds, I knew deep down inside that travel was both a part of my joy and job, but it was also a running technique sometimes.
+To regular travelers reading this – can you relate?
+Any of this ring a bell?

 But, try doing that constantly, whether for work or enjoyment and you can eventually: